-IRAs can also be created as a self-directed IRA, which enable investors to participate in a wider array of investment opportunities.
+IRAs can also be created as a self-directed IRA, which enables investors to participate in a wider array of investment opportunities.
 Alto currently offers investors traditional IRAs, Roth IRAs, and SEP self-directed IRAs.

 National banks, pension funds, and mutual funds are examples of institutional investors.
 Due to their size and sophistication, institutional investors are often able to negotiate preferential fees and provide access to deals that retail investors may not otherwise be able to invest into.

 An invitation is Alto’s method of linking investors and issuers through Alto and facilitating the execution of investments.
-Once an issuer has joined Alto and created an offering (or investment), they can invite investors to invest through a unique URL.
+Once an issuer, or deal sponsor, has joined Alto and created an offering (or investment), they can invite investors to invest through a unique URL.
 Alternatively, investors who already have an issuer that they plan to work with can invite that issuer to Alto through the same process.

 An Investment is a vehicle used to store value that is generally expected to increase in value over time in order to provide a return on investment to the purchaser.
 Commonly cited investments include stocks and bonds, and are offered through traditional brokerages and investment advisors.
 Alternative investments, or alternative assets can provide investors with additional diversification as well as superior returns.

-Issuers, often synonymous with originators, are responsible for creating offerings and inviting investors to participate in them.
+Issuers, often synonymous with originators or deal sponsors, are responsible for creating offerings and inviting investors to participate in them.
 Additionally, issuers are generally responsible for collecting and uploading the deal documents necessary to execute investments.

 For example, if you want to buy a cryptocurrency only once it falls to a certain price—or, for that matter, to sell only once a given cryptocurrency’s value reaches a certain number—you can specify those price parameters so that the limit order will be fulfilled if and when those conditions are met.